simoc/lox2/README.md

 Chapter 30 is not implemented, because these optimizations are specific to the C language.

-Hash Tables for Chapter 20 are also not implemented and Python dictionaries are used instead.
+Hash Tables for Chapter 20 and Garbage Collection for Chapter 26 are also not implemented and
+Python dictionaries are used instead.

 ## Usage